ivoysey/agdademo/patter.md

 technically, again, we're defining a family of functions indexed by the type `A`: `(name : type2) → type2` is the Agda notation for Pi types.

-i should note that there's no reason for `++` to be curried especially. throughout this demo i'm going to avoid using pairs and Sigma types. the treatment of them is great, but it's a little bit of syntax that i'd prefer to avoid, so i'm just going to curry everything.
+i should note that there's no reason for `++` or `::` to be curried especially. throughout this demo i'm going to avoid using pairs and Sigma types. the treatment of them is solid, but it's a little bit of syntax that i'd prefer to avoid, so i'm just going to curry everything.

 the features that i used to write that function live that doesn't show up statically in this file are goal, querying goal types, and automatically casing. we'll use all of them pretty much constantly.

-this is a perfectly adequate definition, but it would get tiresome for a couple of reasons:
+this is a perfectly adequate definition, but it would get tiresome in a practical context for a couple of reasons:

   - we prefix pretty much everything, including cons